Susi99/Power-BI-11Palyers/README.md

 1. Player 11 🌱(https://github.com/Susi99/PowerBI-11Palyers.git)

-.
     To determine a T20 cricket team's starting 11 players, a Power BI report was created.
-Use Pandas to clean and modify the data and assess several player performance matrices.
-•	Selected players for multiple categories, including (Openers, Middle Orders, Finishers, All-Rounders, and Fast, Spin Bowlers) using the generated Power BI dashboard.
-•	This will be useful for selecting the final 11 players to participate in the game.
-•	There is a 90% probability of winning if you use this Power BI dashboard to choose the top 11 players.
+Use Pandas to clean and modify the data and assess several player     performance matrices.Selected players for multiple categories, including (Openers, Middle Orders, Finishers, All-Rounders, and Fast, Spin Bowlers) using the generated Power BI dashboard.This will be useful for selecting the final 11 players to participate in the game.There is a 90% probability of winning if you use this Power BI dashboard to choose the top 11 players.